 Do Your Research Before You Leave For Your College Visit

-You want to have at least some idea of what to expect on your college visit and the best way to get this information is by doing extensive research.
+You want to have at least some idea of what to expect on your college visit.
+The best way to get this information is by doing extensive research.

 Spend some time and go through the college website in detail.
 Scroll through the various programs and facilities that the college offers.
 Don’t just focus on your academic interests.
 You should also check that the college meets your unique requirements with regards to major programs, living arrangements, research facilities, and any other aspects that are important to you.